How FICO Credit Scores Are Calculated

-Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
+TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
 The original FICO was developed by Fair Isaac and Company.

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-How do I find out my FICO score?
+How do I find out my credit score?

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Want to know more about your credit score?
-Give us a call at 703.255-5810.
+Curious about your FICO score?
+Give us a call at 7032555810.